 - Skin irritation or pressure sores

-- Difficulty falling asleep for you and your sleep partner
+- Noisy, keeping you or your sleep partner awake

-The many disadvantages of wearing a CPAP machine may be the reason why 40% of people don’t initiate treatment or they don’t get their medication refilled and stop using the machine altogether.
+Due to the disadvantages, as many as 40% of the patients don’t start their treatment or don’t get their medication refilled and stop using it altogether.